fabriziotorelli-wipro/digitalrig-apigee/digitalrig-apigee-riglet/ec2/README.md

         </MatchRule>
     </IPRules>
     ```
+    Make the Same on the Gateway APIGee Flow used for the `Gateway` Proxy.
     Replacing the $font-end-public-ip with value in file `/digitalrig-apigee-riglet/etc/tmp/_tf_ouputs` corresponding to the variable named `front_end_public_ip`.
 In this way the access to your Gateway is allowed only in https and only from front-end Ngnix call (very secure).

 0. Define on APIGee gateway web console a Self-Signed certificate in ADMIN -> Environment (prod) -> TLS section :